- Directed By: Jason Winer

 |Domestic Gross: $33,035,397||Overseas Gross: $14,752,546|

 Producer Larry Brezner had retained the remake rights to the 1981 smash hit Arthur through his management company MBST Entertainment and began to exploit the property in late 2008.
-Arthur was set up at WB, which handled the original picture and this $40 million budgeted remake was designed as a vehicle for Russell Brand, who would later describe the movie as a “mistake.”
+Arthur was set up at WB, which handled the original picture.
+The budget for Arthur was $40 million and this remake was designed as a vehicle for Russell Brand, who would later describe the movie as a “mistake.”
 This would be Brand’s first top billing studio film and after its critical and commercial failure, it was his only studio vehicle.

 Warner Bros dated Arthur for April 8, 2011 and gave the picture a strong marketing push.
 Tracking was pointing to a $16M opening but advanced buzz was mostly negative, with the usual (and justified) grumblings that this was a pointless remake of a comedy classic.
 Arthur bowed against another silly comedy Your Highness, which accounted for the two films competing for audiences and also Hanna and Soul Surfer opened.